adamrossnelson/CollegeApps/README.md

 **Gathering data**

 * `ColAppScrape.do` - Do file that prepares smaller version of `IPEDSDirInfo02to16.dta`.
-* `ColAppScrape.jpynb` - Notebook designed to web scrape paper / pdf undergradute college applicaionts.
+* `ColAppScrape.jpynb` - Notebook designed to web scrape paper / pdf undergradute college applications.
 Uses the list of web domains provided by `ColAppScrape.do`.
 * `ColEarlyDecScrape.ipynb` - Notebook that provided a prototype for `ColAppScrape.jpynb`.

 **Processing data**